vlio20/utils-decorators/README.md

 ```

 - `dataProvider`: the function that will provide the data to the decorated attribute.
-- `intervalMs`: the time interval (in milliseconds) in which the data will be refreshed .
+- `intervalMs`: the time interval (in milliseconds) in which the data will be refreshed.

 ## @throttle (method)